5 min read

 Burlington Stores, Q1 2020 Earnings Call, 5/29

-“There’s one other point to keep in mind when comparing our current situation with 2008, 2009, I think the pivotal moment in the financial crisis was really when Lehman Brothers declared bankruptcy in 2008, after that, the economy and retail sales began to fall apart.
+“There’s one other point to keep in mind when comparing our current situation with 2008, 2009; I think the pivotal moment in the financial crisis was when Lehman Brothers declared bankruptcy in 2008.
+After that, the economy and retail sales began to begin fall apart.
 The third and fourth quarters of 2008, as I recall, were very difficult for all retailers, including off-price.
 And the spring of 2009 wasn’t great either.
 It wasn’t until the back half of 2009.
-So a whole year later that the off-price retailers really started to post very strong high single-digit, even low double-digit comp store sales growth numbers.
+So a whole year later, the off-price retailers started to post very strong high single-digit, even low double-digit comp-store sales growth numbers.
 And from that point onwards really began to take market share.
-Now if you apply that same timing for the current situation, it takes us to late spring or even summer of 2021.
-So yes, I actually agree.
-I think it’s about a comparison.
+If you apply that same timing for the current situation, it takes us to late spring or even the summer of 2021.
+So yes, I agree.
+I think it’s about the comparison.
 I think this could turn into a big opportunity for off-price.
-But one of the lessons from 2008 that I think is important is it could take some time before the opportunity really materializes.”
+But one of the lessons from 2008 that I think is important is it could take some time before the opportunity materializes.”

 AutoZone, Q3 Earnings Call 2020, 5/26

-“Then at the beginning of the third 4-week period, federal stimulus checks began to arrive and flow through the U.S. economy.
+“Then, at the beginning of the third 4-week period, federal stimulus checks began to arrive and flow through the U.S. economy.
 We experienced a significant change in trend, moving from negative double-digit comps to a significantly positive comp almost immediately.
 To put this in perspective, in 2 days, from a Monday to a Wednesday, our retail sales increased by roughly 50%, 5 0 percent in 2 days, and we continue to experience extremely robust sales performance through the end of the quarter.
 Throughout this crisis, our DIY business has been substantially stronger than DIFM.
 Retail began rebounding sooner and reacted stronger than commercial when the stimulus money arrived.
-At the end of the quarter, our commercial business turned positive again but had not yet returned to double-digit growth like before the crisis.”
+Our commercial business turned positive again at the end of the quarter but had not yet returned to double-digit growth like before the crisis.“

 More like this